I Found an Animal

 Step 1: Assess the Situation

 1. Observe from a Distance: Before approaching, watch the animal quietly.
 Young raptors can fledge from the nest and spend some amount of time on the ground learning to fly.
-If there is no sign of adult in the area of a prolonged period of time, that is when they might be abandoned.
+If there is no sign of an adult in the area for a prolonged period of time, that is an idication that they might be abandoned.

-2. Check for Injuries: Signs that the animal needs help include visible wounds, bleeding, broken limbs, or signs of illness such as lethargy .
+2. Check for Injuries: Signs that the animal needs help include visible wounds, bleeding, broken limbs, or signs of illness such as lethargy.
 If the animal shows any of these signs, contact your local wildlife rehabilitation center immediately.
-If a raptor is dazed or grounded on the side of a road iot may be been struck by a vehicle.
+If a raptor is dazed or grounded on the side of a road it may have been struck by a vehicle.

 ATTENTION: Raptors can have Highly Pathogenic Avian Influenza.
 Signs of illness include: head bobbing, balance problems, walking in circles, seizures, and trouble breathing (respiratory issues).
 These animals should not be touched and should be reported for assistance from a trained professional.